Michael Ruse: Early life and career

 Ruse delivered some of the 2001 Gifford Lectures in Natural Theology at the University of Glasgow.
 His lectures on Evolutionary Naturalism, "A Darwinian Understanding of Epistemology" and "A Darwinian Understanding of Ethics," are collected in The Nature and Limits of Human Understanding (ed.
 Anthony Sanford, T & T Clark, 2003).
-Ruse debates regularly with William A. Dembski, a proponent of intelligent design.
+Ruse debated regularly with William A. Dembski, a proponent of intelligent design.
 Ruse takes the position that it is possible to reconcile the Christian faith with evolutionary theory.
-Ruse founded the journal Biology and Philosophy, of which he is now Emeritus Editor, and has published numerous books and articles.
-He cites the influence of his late colleague Ernan McMullin.
+Ruse founded the journal Biology and Philosophy, of which he was Emeritus Editor, and had published numerous books and articles.
+He cited the influence of his late colleague Ernan McMullin.

-Since 2013, Ruse has been listed on the Advisory Council of the National Center for Science Education.
+From 2013, Ruse was listed on the Advisory Council of the National Center for Science Education.

 In 2014, Ruse was named the Bertrand Russell Society's award winner for his dedication to science and reason.

-Ruse has sought to reconcile science and religion, a position which has brought him into conflict with Richard Dawkins and Pharyngula science blogger PZ Myers.
-Ruse has engaged in heated exchanges with new atheists.
+Ruse sought to reconcile science and religion, a position which brought him into conflict with Richard Dawkins and Pharyngula science blogger PZ Myers.
+Ruse had engaged in heated exchanges with new atheists.
 According to Ruse in 2009, "Richard Dawkins, in his best selling The God Delusion, likens me to Neville Chamberlain, the pusillanimous appeaser of Hitler at Munich.
 Jerry Coyne reviewed one of my books (Can a Darwinian be a Christian?) using the Orwellian quote that only an intellectual could believe the nonsense I believe in.
 And non-stop blogger P. Z. Myers has referred to me as a 'clueless gobshite.'"
 Ruse said new atheists do the side of science a "grave disservice", a "disservice to scholarship", and that "Dawkins in The God Delusion would fail any introductory philosophy or religion course", and that The God Delusion makes him "ashamed to be an atheist".
 Ruse concluded, saying "I am proud to be the focus of the invective of the new atheists.
 They are a bloody disaster".

-Personal life
+Personal life and death

-Ruse has two children from his first marriage, and has been married to his second wife since 1985, with whom he has three children.
-Ruse is an atheist, although he rejects the New Atheism movement.
+Ruse had two children from his first marriage, and was married to his second wife from 1985, with whom he had three children.
+Ruse died on 1 November 2024, at the age of 84.